kkasperczyk-no/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

         $ sudo mcumgr --conntype ble --hci ble-hci-number --connstring peer_name='ble-device-name' image list

-    The displayed output contains the old application image in slot 0 that is currently active, new application image in slot 1 in pending state and the new network image in slot 1, which is not active yet (flags field empty):
+    The displayed output contains the old application image in slot 0 that is currently active, the new application image in slot 1 in pending state, and the new network image which is in slot 1 and not active yet (flags field empty):

+    ```
     Images:
         image=0 slot=0
             version: 0.0.0
             bootable: true